On the computation of geometric features of spectra of linear operators on Hilbert spaces: Routines for Computing Spectra

-where $P_n$ denotes the orthogonal projection onto the linear span of the first $n$ basis vectors and $\sigma_1$ the injection modulus.
-It is straightforward to show, and indeed is well known, that $\gamma_n$ converges uniformly on compact subsets down to the continuous function $\gamma(z;A)=\left\|R(z,A)\right\|^{-1}$ (which we interpret as zero if the resolvent $R(z,A)=(A-zI)^{-1}$ does not exist as a bounded operator).
-The function $f$ and sequence $c_n$ allow us to approximate $\gamma_n$ to any given precision.
-In order to use this to compute the spectrum, we need some control on how the resolvent norm diverges near the spectrum and this is provided by the function $g$ satisfying \ref{control_resolvent}.
+where $P_m$ denotes the orthogonal projection onto the linear span of the first $m$ basis vectors and $\sigma_{\mathrm{inf}}$ denotes the injection modulus.
+As $n\rightarrow\infty$, the functions $\gamma_n$ converge uniformly on compact subsets down to the continuous function $\gamma(z;A)=\left\|R(z,A)\right\|^{-1}$, which we interpret as zero if the resolvent $R(z,A)=(A-zI)^{-1}$ does not exist as a bounded operator.
+The function $f$ and sequence $\{c_n\}$ allow us to approximate $\gamma_n$ to any given precision.
+To use this to compute the spectrum, we need some control on how the resolvent norm diverges near the spectrum and this is provided by the function $g$ satisfying \eqref{control_resolvent}.
+At various points in this paper, we have also made use of the related functions

-The function $\gamma_{n}(z;A)$ played a major role in the solution of the long-standing computational spectral problem \cite{hansen2011solvability} for general bounded operators.
-The key approximation was the consideration of the functions

-which can be computed from the rectangular matrices $P_m(A-zI)P_n,P_m(A-zI)^*P_n$ and converges uniformly on compact subsets of $\mathbb{C}$ to $\gamma_n$.
-This led to a height three tower of algorithms for the spectrum given $\Lambda_1$.
-Note that even if we have access to the information in $\Lambda_2$, it is still possible to show that computing the spectrum (of general bounded operators) requires two limits.